mecid/mecid.github.io/_posts/2020-09-24-mastering-scrollview-in-swiftui.md

 **Tip: You can use ScrollViewReader with List also.**

 #### ScrollView content offset
-Now we can move scroll view content offset to a particular position, but what about content offset.
+Now we can move scroll view content to a particular position, but what about reading the content offset.
 How can we keep the view updated while the user scrolling the content?
 We don't have this behavior out of the box, but we can easily implement it using preferences.

 > If you are not familiar with preferences in SwiftUI, I suggest reading my ["The magic of view preferences in SwiftUI"](/2020/01/15/the-magic-of-view-preferences-in-swiftui/) post.